jamesjyoon/llm_interpretability/README.md

   every available example.
 - Use `--no-run-shap` to skip SHAP generation when you want a faster pass, or `--no-load-in-4bit` to load the model in full precision on high-memory GPUs.
+- Pass `--finetune` to train a task-specific LoRA adapter on the sampled training split.
+The adapter weights are stored under `lora_adapter/` for reuse in future sessions.
 - The CLI exposes `--train-split`, `--eval-split`, `--text-field`, and `--label-field` so you can adapt the experiment to datasets with different schemas while keeping the zero-shot vs. fine-tuned comparison intact.
 Use